 The Zip is a basic smaller integrated canister stove without any of the nice details we've grown used to in the last decade or so.

 Integrated canister stoves are generally not built to simmer.
-The Zip can technically simmer, but it's not great in this metric.
-The control valve sensitivity wasn't too bad.
-The small diameter of the pot means that with a little stirring, it's easy to keep the middle from getting scorched.
+The Zip can technically simmer, but it's not great at it.
+That said, the control valve sensitivity isn't too bad, and the small diameter of the pot means that, with a little stirring, it's easy to keep the middle from getting scorched.

 While boil times are a fairly low priority when comparing backpacking stoves, they're not irrelevant.
 Just like with fuel efficiency, remember that the pot included with the Zip is smaller than most of the other integrated canister stove pots, so we boiled half as much water in our testing.

 The Zip brought that 0.5 liters of water to boil in 3 minutes and 12 seconds.
 Using the stove in front of our fan blowing 2 - 4 mph added only about 40 seconds to that time.

 The Zip is not a bad value.
 Though it lacks some of the details we've come to appreciate, it does have the basic integrated canister technology, and for quite a bit less money.